Beat the Arizona Heat: Complete Insulation Guide

 - Installation angle matters

-The premium alternative: Growing in popularity for specific applications.
+Growing in popularity for specific applications.

 - R-Value: R-3.0 to R-3.3 per inch

-- Best for: Fire-prone areas, soundproofing
+- Best For: Fire-prone areas, soundproofing

 - Fire resistant to 2000°F